Probiotics are everywhere these days. “With added probiotic cultures” has become a marketing catchphrase we can’t escape.

 Talk about regret.

-The detailed story, including which probiotics we were using, how nervous I was to remove them, and exactly how I did it, is in my blog post, Probiotics: Should you be questioning them too?
+The detailed story, including which probiotics we were using, how nervous I was to stop, and exactly how I removed them, is in my blog post, Probiotics: Should you be questioning them too?

 After writing that article, I’ve heard from many hundreds of parents reporting that they noticed the same outcomes when they removed probiotics for their own children.
 That does not mean everyone should stop probiotics, or that they can’t be beneficial, but our experience is not unique.